UWOrbital/OBC-firmware/gs/sun/README.md

 # Sun Position

-Script for parsing data from the NASA Horizon API used by ADCS for onboard algorithms
+Script for parsing data from the NASA Horizon API used by GNC for onboard algorithms

 ## Requirements:
 Check the requirements.txt file for the latest version of the requirements (pip install -r requirements.txt)